Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Distilling Insights from LLM

 \subsection{Evaluation of the Rule-based Index Tuner}

 Figure~\ref{fig:simple-tuner} presents the evaluation results of the rule-based index tuner (Algorithm~\ref{alg:simple}), with all five workloads using $\alpha=0$ (i.e., building indexes for all tables) and $\alpha=0.01$ (i.e., skipping tables whose estimated access cost $\leq1\%$ of the total plan cost).
+Again, only cases where LLM outperforms DTA are shown.
 To highlight the complementary benefit that this simple tuner can offer, we report results only for queries where the LLM outperforms DTA.

 For each query, we compare the execution time obtained under different tuning strategies.
 The x-axis shows the best execution time achieved by LLM among its five responses.
 The y-axis reports the execution time under two interpretations, distinguished by the shape of the marker: square markers denote the execution time under DTA, while triangle markers denote the better execution time between DTA and the simple tuner.
 The latter reflects the best possible performance when combining the recommendations of both DTA and the simple rule-based tuner.
 The dashed line indicates equal performance on both axes.